Kiuwan logo

 • Remediation steps: Remediating risky code that SCA tests identify typically involves patching vulnerabilities directly.
 On the other hand, fixing SAST vulnerabilities usually involves writing more secure code, sometimes from scratch.

-• Accuracies: While Kiuwan’s testing tools for both SCA and SAST are very accurate and able to identify vulnerabilities in proprietary and open-source software, less robust SCA tools are more likely to produce false negatives with more obscure libraries.
+• Accuracies: While Kiuwan’s testing tools for both SCA and SAST are very accurate and can identify vulnerabilities in proprietary and open-source software, less robust SCA tools are more likely to produce false negatives with more obscure libraries.
 Conversely, less robust SAST tools are more likely to indicate false positives.

 Because SCA and SAST address security issues in two different types of code, both are equally essential for improving your software’s security.
 Using both types of tests allows your team to make your applications more secure and address potential issues proactively.